Dimitar Kostadinov: Septemvri Sofia

 In the summer of 2022, Kostadinov terminated his contract with Levski after his suspension from the first team.
-He then returned back to his former side Septemvri Sofia.
+He then returned to his former side Septemvri Sofia.

 Crotone

 On 1 February 2024, Kostadinov joined Crotone in Italian Serie C on loan with an option to buy.

 International career

 Youth levels

 Kostadinov made his debut for the Bulgaria U19 team on 12 September 2017 in a match against Bosnia and Herzegovina U19.

 Senior level

 After his good plays for Tsarsko Selo, Kostadinov received his first call up for the national team on 14 May 2021 for the friendly games against Slovakia, Russia and France between 1 June and 8 June.